betaflight/betaflight.com/docs/development/Customized-Version.md

 #endif
 ```

-If the flight controller hasn't a FPU (F1 processors for example) you can use only 6 auxiliary channels of the receiver.
+If the flight controller hasn't an FPU (F1 processors for example) you can use only 6 auxiliary channels of the receiver.

-After looking carefully to this file, you must know what features you want to disable or enable in your customized build.
+After looking carefully at this file, you must know what features you want to disable or enable in your customized build.

 _NOTE: It is better to not change this file, but it's useful to see what features you can activate or deactivate in your custom build._